NTMC-Community/MatchZoo/README.md

 ## Install

-MatchZoo is dependent on [Keras](https://github.com/keras-team/keras) and [Tensorflow](https://github.com/tensorflow/tensorflow).
+MatchZoo is dependent on [Tensorflow](https://github.com/tensorflow/tensorflow).
 Two ways to install MatchZoo:

 **Install MatchZoo from Pypi:**